-Workshop is limited to 10 participants.
+Each Workshop is limited to 10 participants.
 Admissions decisions are made on a rolling basis, and we make every effort to notify applicants within four weeks of application.
 The application consists of the online application form, a resume, and a sample of your work.
-The sample should be no more than five pages and can be either three or four poems or a short essay.
-This class is team taught by David Baker and members of the Kenyon College Biology Department.
-Apply now!
+The sample should be no more than five pages and can be either three or four poems or one short story or essay or a prose excerpt from a longer work.
+This class is taught by David Baker (poetry) and A.J.
+Verdelle (prose) together with members of the Kenyon College Biology Department.

 The application site will open in early January 2018.